i2p/i2p.www/i2p2www/spec/ssu2.rst

 Notes:

-Unlike in SSU 1, there is no timestamp in the packet header for the data phase in SSU 2.
+- Unlike in SSU 1, there is no timestamp in the packet header for the data phase in SSU 2.
-Implementations should periodically send DateTime blocks in the data phase.
+- Implementations should periodically send DateTime blocks in the data phase.
+- Implementations must round to the nearest second to prevent clock bias in the network.

 Options